 The Washington Post recently published an article with the top five regrets home owners experienced.
 By reverse engineering the cause of home buyer’s remorse, you can avert purchasing the wrong home, with the wrong home loan, in the wrong location.

-Avoiding 5 Mistakes Key to Buying a New Home with No Regrets Move In with No Regrets
+Avoid 5 Key Mistakes When Buying a New Home and Move In with No Regrets

 1. Take time to research the home and its environment.